Compile Your Model

 Compiling the model ..

-The quantized_rest50_mpk.tar.gz file in this folder is the result of the quantization process.
-You can use this file with the mpk project create command to generate the skeleton of an MPK project.
+The quantized_rest50_mpk.tar.gz file in the models/compiled_resnet50 is the result of the quantization process.
+Use this file with the mpk project create command to generate the skeleton of an MPK project.
 Refer to this article for a detailed explanation of the process.

 If you have access to Edgematic, import this file directly into the Edgematic platform to create an application.
 For more information, refer to the Edgematic documentation.